ethicalhackingplayground/ssrf-king/README.md

 ![alt text](https://image.flaticon.com/icons/png/128/1320/1320457.png)

-**If you are facing any problems or would like any new features not listed Below** **Please create a new issue below in the form**
+**If you are facing any problems or would like a new feature that is not listed below** **Please create a new issue below in the form**

 **[Create New Issue](https://github.com/ethicalhackingplayground/ssrf-king/issues/new)**